 Battery performance is crucial to the continued advancement of electric vehicle (EV) design.
 One of the fundamental challenges in creating a battery pack is the effective management of heat generated during the battery’s charge and discharge cycles.

-A basic principle of physics is that heat can be transferred in three ways: radiation (the outward propagation of infrared waves), convection (the movement of molecules in liquids or gasses from hot areas to colder areas) and conduction (transfer of energy via direct contact with an adjoining body).
+A basic principle of physics is that heat can be transferred in three ways: radiation (the outward propagation of infrared waves), convection (the movement of molecules in liquids or gasses from hot areas to colder areas), and conduction (transfer of energy via direct contact with an adjoining body).
 When comparing the efficacy of each method, it is helpful to think of cooking as an example.
-It is clear that cooking food using solar radiation would be ineffective (assuming no devices were used to concentrate the solar rays).
+Cooking food using solar radiation would be ineffective (assuming no devices were used to concentrate the solar rays).
 Similarly, cooking with a blow dryer, which uses a motor to force fluid motion, would be impractical.
 But by placing a pan directly on a stove burner and using conduction, heat is transferred very efficiently and food quickly cooks.

 Currently, some leading car manufacturers use EV battery pack designs that employ radiant methods of heat dissipation.
 The result is poor temperature distribution that results in hot spots and EVs that are limited in the performance they can offer—making them disadvantaged in the marketplace.
 A majority of the latest generation of EVs and upcoming prototypes, however, are turning to conductive, liquid-cooled methods for thermal management.